Skip to content

 • Ensure high water quality.

-• Leave driftwood on the shingle for the scaly cricket.
+• Leave driftwood on the shingle for the Scaly Cricket.

 • Map the springs, seepages, streams, runnels and patches of fen and improve understanding of the hydrology of the seepages and how to maintain them.